The Best American Express Credit Cards in Canada for 2023

 Note that you can also refer people to cards you don’t have as long as they belong to the same family of cards.
 For example, if you have the American Express Cobalt Card, you could refer someone to the American Express Gold Rewards Card.

-American Express Front of the Line
+What is American Express Front of the Line?

 American Express cardholders get access to presale tickets to some of the hottest entertainment events thanks to the Front of the Line benefit.
-It’s not just concerts you get presale access to, it also includes movies and theatre performances.
+It’s not just concerts you get presale access to.
+It also includes movies and theatre performances.
 American Express will email you about Front of the Line access whenever there’s a show near where you live.
 That said, you technically get worldwide access as long as American Express is a partner.

 Even if tickets have gone on sale to the general public, you could still get access to an exclusive block of seats that are being held for American Express cardholders.
-For example, Mirvish productions has a deal with American Express in Canada, so most of their shows have seats just American Express Cardholders.
+For example, Mirvish Productions has a deal with American Express in Canada, so most of their shows have seats, just American Express Cardholders.

 Does American Express charge foreign transaction fees?

 The answer is yes and no. None of the credit cards issued directly by American Express has no foreign transaction fees.
 That means you’ll be paying a 2.5% premium whenever you make a purchase in any currency that’s not Canadian dollars.
 That said, there is one exception.
-The Scotiabank Gold American Express Card, which earns you Scene+ points does not charge foreign exchange fees.
+The Scotiabank Gold American Express Card, which earns you Scene+ points, does not charge foreign exchange fees.

 Hi Barry